varnishcache/varnish-cache/doc/sphinx/phk/503aroundtheworld.rst

 (Update: I'm now being told by people from Norway that this did not dDoS that much.
 As I live in Denmark I obviously only have this saga on second hand.
 (The only effect I experienced myself was that the Trac server was unreachable).
-Somebody has exagerated the story along the way.
+Somebody has exaggerated the story along the way.

 However, this did prompt me to track down the precise timing: